ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 SLICK FLOOR BRIDGE CURL (ALL LEVELS)

-Notes: Use socks on a slick surface like a hardwood or tile floor.
+Exercise notes: Use socks on a slick surface like a hardwood or tile floor.
 The key in this exercise is learning how to engage both your hamstrings and your glutes together at the same time.
 You have to maintain the high bridge while you’re sliding your legs out and back into the hamstring curl, ensuring that your glutes are the primary driver of the movement.

 LONG LEG MARCH (ALL LEVELS)

-Notes: Once again, we’re trying to work the entire posterior chain.
+Exercise notes: Once again, we’re trying to work the entire posterior chain.
 This exercise looks so easy, but it will light up your glutes and legs more than you might have thought!

 HIGH HIP BUCK (ALL LEVELS)

-Notes: This exercise might look simple, but the lack of rest and cumulative fatigue are going to start making a serious impact!
+Exercise notes: This exercise might look simple, but the lack of rest and cumulative fatigue are going to start making a serious impact!
 Put your feet on any surface and allow the glutes to drive the movement.

 UPPER BODY UPPER PUSH